vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 description: My journey in the vast world of open source.
 ---

 I recently started contributing to open source.
-On my way till now, I have learned a lot from writing reusable code to collaborating with others on version controlling system(VCS).
+On my way till now, I have learned a lot from writing reusable code to collaborating with others on version control system(VCS).

 **What are Open Source Softwares(OSS)?**

-Yeah! these are computer software, whose source code is made publicly available(like as on Github, Gitlab, cloud storages etc).
+Yes, these are computer software, whose source code is made publicly available (like as on Github, Gitlab, cloud storage etc).
 A contributor can modify, enhance, optimize in order to make it more feasible.
-OSS may be lincensed.
+OSS may be licensed.
 What a license does is, grant specific permissions for others to use that work.

 **How to contribute to open source projects?**